28-Point eCommerce SEO Checklist To Attract Relevant Traffic

 So much of business is done online nowadays.

 Yet, you can so easily overlook an important fact.
 Your small eCommerce business will succeed or fail by how well you understand – or don’t understand – the needs of visitors, who land on your site.
 If you can’t address their needs, you are not going to make the kind of sales you need to sustain high growth.

-Success in small business SEO for eCommerce is largely dependent on the needs of your visitors, as well as on the way you optimise your solutions to their questions.
-Your Site will rank at the top spots of Google’s organic search results only if your Webpages are highly optimised.
+Success in small business SEO for eCommerce is largely dependent on the needs of your visitors, as well as on the way you optimise your products to their questions.

-This comprehensive small business SEO checklist for eCommerce, will help you get started in optimising your eCommerce Site.
+This comprehensive ecommerce SEO checklist will help you get started in optimising your online store.

 1. Collect Your Core Business Keywords

-To put together a keyword reserach document for your niche, start with these three things:
+To put together a keyword research document for your ecommerce niche, start with these three things:

-- Brainstorm with your team to arrive at 10-15 key terms that describe your products.
+- Brainstorm with your team to arrive at 10-15 key terms that describe your product categories & subcategories.
 If you have too many product categories, this number may be higher.

 - Use one or two paid SEO Tools to research keywords, using your Brainstorm list as a set of Seed (Main) keywords.
-SE Ranking is a reliable low-cost tool, whereas SEMRush and Ahrefs are fantastic all-rounder tools.
+SE Ranking is a reliable, all-rounder, low-cost tool, whereas SEMRush and Ahrefs are fantastic but expensive SEO tools.

 - Refer to your Site’s Google Search Console Data to list out queries Google is already ranking your Site for.
 This is valuable information and should be appropriately leveraged in any small Business SEO strategy.